mariadebawi/mernChallenge/README.md

-this is my challenge for this month:
+This is my challenge for this month:
 50H of nodeJs backend
-hope me the best
+Hope me the best